(Guest writer: Dave Nevogt)

 Myth 5: They Are (Or Have to Be) introverts to work remotely

 An extrovert is an ideal candidate for remote work because communication is vital to their success and their employer’s success.
 Remote employees should never “go dark” – best practices for communication involve checking in regularly via email, chat, video, or any other method of virtual communication.
 This is natural for extroverts but might be more of a challenge for introverts.

 Extroverts will still get the socialization they need by working in cafes, coworking spaces, and any other public place with an internet connection.

 Working remotely can be extremely valuable not only for employees, but also for companies.
 By really taking the time to understand how to make remote organization work within their company, an entrepreneur can add more value to their business in many different ways.

 Trusting remote workers, enabling remote communication and giving them collaboration tools, and implementing procedures that work, all depend on letting go of these common prejudices against remote workers.

-Editor’s note: This is written by Dave Nevogt for Hongkiat.com.
+(This guest post is written by Dave Nevogt for Hongkiat.com.
 Dave is an online marketing consultant.
-He’s also the co-founder and CMO of Hubstaff.com, a wholly remote company headquartered in Indianapolis, IN.
+He is also the co-founder and CMO of Hubstaff.com, a wholly remote company headquartered in Indianapolis, IN.)